robbiebrush/PortaPantry/README.md

 and view your food groups chart.
 At anytime, you can close PortaPantry with the exit button in the menu bar.

-Prerequisites: You will need an accessible Maria DB and javafx 16 to use the program.
+Prerequisites: You will need an accessible Maria DB and javafx 16 to use the program as well as a internet connection.

 Screen Shots: https://github.com/robbiebrush/PortaPantry/issues/17